Eleniac/Day-Scheduler/README.md

 # Usage
 The calendar utlizes HTML, CSS, JavaScript, Google Fonts and Bootstrap.
+Bootstrap set the background for the planner.

 # Credits